 Changing the World

-All the famous individuals mentioned above are much more complex than their Libra sun or their entire birth chart.
+All the famous individuals mentioned above are much more complex than their Libra Sun or their entire birth chart.
 Culture, family, and upbringing all have a say in how an individual will express the energy revealed in their birth chart.
-However as you can see, Libras believe they live in a world that is much greater than the self, are activists in one way or another, and their idealistic natures lead them to believe that they can initiate change and make the world a better place.
+However, as you can see, Libras believe they live in a world that is much greater than the self and are social activists in one way or another.